Divya-Solanke/data_analysis_dashboard/README.md

                       This project analyses sales data to understand business performance
 #Dataset Used
 - <a href="https://github.com/Divya-Solanke/data_analysis_dashboard/blob/main/Sample%20-%20Superstore.csv">Dataset</a>

 	Analysis:
 1] Card Visuals
 •	A Card Visual in Power BI is used to show one important number clearly on  dashboard.
-•	Card visuals are used in the dashboard to display key performance indicators such as total sales, total profit, and total orders.
-•	These visuals provide a quick and clear summary of business performance, enabling users to understand important metrics briefly without analysing detailed charts.
 	Main Purpose:
 1. Instant Summary of Business Performance
 2. Focus on Key KPIs